 This is one of those recipes that you have to follow precisely and have faith that if you don’t deviate it will turn out well even if you don’t understand why.
 There is some magic that happens when mixing sugar, heat, air and gelatin which results in the pillowy wonder that is a marshmallow.
 I paired it with Lindt bittersweet chocolate and graham crackers.
 Our photographer, Carol Sullivan happened to have some chocolate sauce on hand and that wasn’t awful either.

 One note about these marshmallows; they are not good for roasting over a fire or subjecting to any kind of heat – they will just melt.
 A small price to pay for an otherwise very cool homemade confection.

 - Powdered sugar, for dusting

 - 2 tablespoons unflavored gelatin

-- ¾ cup Bourbon, whiskey or rum barrel-aged maple syrup
+- ¾ cup Runamok barrel-aged maple syrup (bourbon, apple brandy, rum, or WhistlePig)

 - 1-1/2 cups granulated sugar

 - graham crackers

 Line a 9 x 13 baking dish with parchment paper or foil.
 Coat lightly with cooking spray and dust with powdered sugar.

 Add the gelatin to 1/2 cup warm water in a small bowl.
 Stir until dissolved